The 10 Things You Should Do In The First 30 Days of a New Job

 9. Learn about the company’s culture.

-Do your best to understand the culture of your organization in your first 30 days for a variety of reasons.
+It’s important to understand the culture of your organization in your first 30 days for a variety of reasons.
 First off, it’ll help you comply with the organization’s norms.
-And second, big picture, it’ll help you understand if this job is really a fit for you long term.
+And second, big picture, it’ll help you understand if this job is really a long-term fit for you.

-So, ask colleagues what’s really rewarded at the organization and how promotions are determined.
+Ask colleagues what’s really rewarded at the organization and how promotions are determined.
 Go to any company cultural activities, if there are any.
-Notice if people are expected to stay to 6 p.m. each day, or if hours are flexible so long as you get your job done.
+Notice if people are expected to stay until 6 p.m. each day, or if hours are flexible so long as you get your job done.
 Learn who the real influencers are within your organization.

 10. Understand your performance metrics.